stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/connecting.md

 !!! warning "SSHFS on macOS"

-    SSHFS on macOS is known to try to [automatically reconnect][url_sshfs] filesystem mounts after resuming from sleep or uspend, even without any valid credentials.
+    SSHFS on macOS is known to try to [automatically reconnect][url_sshfs] filesystem mounts after resuming from sleep or suspend, even without any valid credentials.
 As a result, it will generate a lot of failed connection attempts and likely make your IP address blacklisted on login nodes.